 Food and wine pairings

-Enjoy with terrines, leg of lamb, cheese, etc.
+Perfect with terrines, leg of lamb, cheese...

 Bettane & Desseauve

-Rated estate (2021 guide) 3 stars (High-quality production, serving as a benchmark in its sector)
+Rated estate (2021 guide): 3 stars (High-quality production, setting the standard in its sector)

 About the estate:

-The Bret brothers have become a benchmark in the Mâconnais region thanks to their commitment to biodynamic farming.
-Most of the work in the vineyard is done by hand, except for plowing and treatments, which are carried out using tractors or horses by the entire Bret Team.
-La Souffrandière is now an 11-hectare family estate.
-Bret Brothers is the grape purchasing business, producing micro-vintages (including eight organic ones).
-The wines are always remarkably energetic and need a little time to open up to reveal their full potential.
+The Bret brothers have become a leading name in the Mâconnais region thanks to their commitment to biodynamics.
+Most vineyard work is done by hand, with the exception of plowing and treatments—which are carried out using a tractor or horse—thanks to the entire Bret Team.
+La Souffrandière is the family estate, currently spanning 11 hectares.
+Bret Brothers is the grape-purchasing arm of the business, producing micro-cuvées (including 8 certified organic).
+The wines always possess remarkable vitality and require a bit of time to open up and reveal their full potential.

 Robert Parker - Wine Advocate

-Rated Recommended (Wine producer recommended by Robert Parker - The Wine Advocate)
+Estate rated "Recommended" (Wine producer recommended by Robert Parker - The Wine Advocate)

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated estate (2021 guide) Selected (Please note that this guide is a ranking and, as such, all the estates listed in it, even those without stars, represent, in our opinion, the excellence of French production.)
+Rated estate (2021 guide) Selected (Please note that this guide is a ranking, and as such, all the estates listed here—even those without a star—represent, in our view, the pinnacle of French winemaking.)

 About the estate:

-This wine merchant was founded in 2001 by the Bret brothers, who also own the Soufrandière estate.
+This wine merchant was founded in 2001 by the Bret brothers, who also own the Domaine de la Soufrandière.
 They offer a wide range of quality wines from the Mâconnais and Beaujolais regions.
-The grapes are purchased on the vine, harvested and vinified by the estate's team using indigenous yeasts, and the vast majority are aged in 11-year-old Burgundy barrels: a wise choice that allows the terroir and vintage to shine through.
-Sixty percent of the wines in the 2018 vintage are organic, which is clearly indicated on the highly detailed labels.
-In total, nearly 17 micro-cuvées are marketed each year.
-The selection below includes only the most balanced wines; four wines did not convince us during our tasting.
-This heterogeneity observed in recent years has led us to remove the star.
+The grapes are purchased directly from the vineyard, harvested, and vinified by the estate’s team using indigenous yeasts, and the vast majority are aged in 11-year-old Burgundy barrels: a wise choice that allows the terroir and vintage character to shine through.
+60% of the wines in the 2018 vintage presented here are organic, a fact clearly indicated on the highly detailed labels.
+In total, nearly 17 micro-cuvées are released each year.
+The selection below includes only the most balanced wines; four wines did not impress during our tasting.
+This inconsistency observed in recent years leads us to remove the star.